Main illustration: Anastasia Tumanova

-- Slow down response times, relying on strategies like no-reply email addresses and longer hold times, which will degrade your support experience overall.
+- Degrade the support experience, relying on tactics like no-reply email addresses and endless wait-times, without taking a strategic approach to prioritization.
 This option is cost effective in the short term but understandably unpopular with customers – and it is potentially detrimental in the long run due to its impact on customer satisfaction (CSAT) scores and employee retention.

-- Launch intelligent and cost effective solutions that don’t degrade the customer or employee experience.
-These include automation with bots, strategies to drive customer self service and customer prioritization, alongside reasonably paced hiring.
+- Launch intelligent and cost-effective solutions that don’t degrade the customer experience or morale of your support agents.
+These include real-time automation with bots, strategies to drive customer self-service and customer prioritization, alongside reasonably paced hiring.
 This approach to scaling customer support, however, is tough to get right as it requires an excellent set of tools, intelligent experimentation and a fair amount of cross-functional partnership.

 Scaling up Intercom’s customer support team